-Q: I’m trying to cut sugar out of my diet.
-When I really need some sweetness, which is the healthiest sugar substitute?
+“ I’m trying to cut sugar out of my diet.
+When I really need some sweetness, what is the best option for me?”

-Thanks to more awareness of how much sugar is hiding in packaged foods and new research on how harmful to our health the sweet stuff really is, many people are trying to eat less sugar.
-(As an RD, that fact makes me do a little dance of joy!)
+Thanks to increased awareness about how much sugar is hiding in packaged foods and new research on how harmful to our health the sweet stuff is, many people are trying to eat less sugar.
+(As a registered dietitian, this makes me do a little dance of joy!)

-But sweeteners offered as a replacement are often just as bad for your health.
-Ones to definitely avoid?
-Artificial sweeteners like Splenda, Sweet ‘N Low), and aspartame (Equal) top the list of replacements to avoid.
+But, sweeteners offered as a sugar replacement are often just as bad—or worse—for your health.
+Artificial sweeteners such as sucralose (Splenda), saccharin (Sweet ‘N Low), and aspartame (Equal) top the list of replacements to avoid.
 Sugar alcohols such as xylitol and erythritol should also be eaten minimally as they can wreak havoc on your digestion.

-The best plan, of course, is to break up with sugar altogether, and I created a practical 12-Step Guide to help you do just that.
+The best plan is to break up with added and artificial sugar altogether.
+This 12-Step Guide will help you do just that.

-But for moments when you really, really just need a little sweetness, there are better options out there.
+But for moments when you really, really just need a little sweetness, there are healthier options out there.
 Keep reading for the basic facts on sugar substitutes from natural sources.

 The Healthiest Sugar Substitute?

-What it is: A syrup that comes from the same spiky plant Tequila is made from.
+What it is: A syrup that comes from the same spiky plant as tequila.

-Pros: Agave has a pretty neutral flavor and is touted for its low glycemic index (meaning it may not spike blood sugar as much as other sweeteners).
-It’s also 1.5 times sweeter than sugar, so you could use less in a recipe to get the same amount of sweetness.
+Pros: Agave has a neutral flavor and is touted for being low on the glycemic index (meaning it may not spike blood sugar as much as other sweeteners).
+It’s also 1.5 times sweeter than sugar so you could use less in a recipe to get the same amount of sweetness.

 Cons: It’s higher in calories than table sugar.
-Most importantly, it’s higher in fructose (the form of sugar linked to diabetes, heart disease, and more) than any other sweetener (even high-fructose corn syrup).
+It’s also higher in fructose (the form of sugar linked to diabetes and heart disease) than any other sweetener—even high-fructose corn syrup.

 Use it or lose it: Better to avoid the fructose.
 Lose it!